Vogue (dance)

 Vogue, or voguing, is a highly stylized, modern house dance originating in the late 1980s that evolved out of the Harlem ballroom scene of the 1960s.
+It is inspired by the poses of models in fashion magazines.

 It gained mainstream exposure when it was featured in Madonna's song and video "Vogue" (1990), and when showcased in the 1990 documentary Paris Is Burning (which went on to win the Grand Jury Prize at the 1991 Sundance Film Festival).
 In its modern form, this dance has become a global phenomenon that continues to evolve both stylistically and demographically.

 History

-This style of dance arose from Harlem ballroom cultures, as danced by African-American and Latino gay men, from the early 1960s through the 1980s.
-The Harlem Renaissance shaped a distinctly Latino and African American LGBTQ culture in Harlem from 1920 to 1935, which included advancement in literature, arts and music and demonstration that aspects of identity like race, gender and sexuality can be fluid and intersecting.
+This style of dance arose from African American Harlem ballroom cultures, as danced by African-American and participating Latino gay men and transfeminine individuals, from the early 1960s through the 1980s.
+The Harlem Renaissance shaped a distinctly African American and Latino LGBTQ culture in Harlem from 1920 to 1935, which included advancement in literature, arts and music and attempted to demonstrate that aspects of identity like race, gender and sexuality can be fluid and intersecting.

 The Balls that began during this time eventually shifted from elaborate pageantry to vogue dance battles.
 The dance battles consisted of dance learned during prison years.
 Inspired by the style of Ancient Egyptian Hieroglyphs and the famous images of models in Vogue magazine, voguing is characterized by striking a series of poses as if one is modeling for a photo shoot.
 Arm and leg movements are angular, linear, rigid, and move swiftly from one static position to another.

 Dance competitions often involved throwing "shade," or subtle insults directed at one another in order to impress the judges and the audience.
 The competition style was originally called "presentation" and later "performance."
 Over the years, the dance evolved into the more intricate and acrobatic form that is now called "vogue".